 If your provider refuses to provide language access services, it can be considered discrimination.
 (Learn more information about nondiscrimination.)

 Let your health care provider know you need an interpreter when you schedule your appointment.
-Your health care provider will reach out to Health Care Authority's (HCA) interpreter services to schedule an interpreter.
+Your health care provider will reach out to Health Care Authority's (HCA) interpreter services contractors to schedule an interpreter.
 All interpreter services are provided through an HCA-approved vendor.
 No additional action is required by you.

 If you have questions, visit the HCA Interpreter services (providers) webpage.